 The VMSA server has an auto-start mode that starts the server on an as-needed basis.
-In auto-start mode, the VMSA server automatically starts whenever a VMSA client tries to connect to the server and the server is not already running.
+In auto-start mode, the VMSA server automatically starts whenever a VMSA client tries to connect to the server.
 If no VMSA clients are connected for a certain amount of time (15 minutes, by default), the server automatically terminates and restarts at the next client connection.
+The default mode is auto-start disabled and the VMSA server is started automatically when the system reboots.